Terradue/doc-challenges/source/initiator.rst

 Initiator Guide
 ================

 Role description
 ----------------

-An **initiator** in E-CEO platform is the person in charge of a challenge.
-He is the one creating it and managing it during the life of the challenge.
+In the e-Collaboration for Earth Observation data challenges platform, the **initiator**  is the person in charge of the creation and management of the challenge during its lifecycle.

-Challenge **initiators** will use the platform to:
+Challenge **initiators** use the platform to:

--  define a challenge,
+*  Define a challenge
--  define data series and data packages,
+*  Define data series and data packages associated to the challenge
--  update challenge phase,
+*  Update the challenge phases
--  accept or reject users for a challenge,
+*  Accept or reject participants for the challenge

 Challenge creation